| Board of Directors & Committees

 | Registry Flowcharts

-Established by the American Society of Anesthesiologists, the AQI represents the next step in the specialty’s quality improvement mission.
-Although operating as a separate 501(c)(3) entity, AQI’s work will complement and enhance the efforts of ASA and other organizations such as the Anesthesia Patient Safety Foundation, the Foundation for Anesthesia Education and Research, the ASA Closed Claims Project, the National Surgical Quality Improvement Project and the Surgical Quality Alliance.
+AQI was established by the American Society of Anesthesiologists in October 2008 to facilitate practice-based quality management through education and quality data feedback.
+Although operating as a separate 501(c)(3) entity, AQI’s work complements and enhances the efforts of ASA and other organizations such as the Anesthesia Patient Safety Foundation, the Foundation for Anesthesia Education and Research, the National Surgical Quality Improvement Project and the Surgical Quality Alliance.